Travel guide from the daily life. Inabe - Journey into life.

 • Inabe sweets“Nonoka”

 The “Nonoka” series was created with the hope that people of all ages can enjoy the beauty and richness of nature and local ingredients in the form of confectionaries.
-The baked sweets are colorful, beautiful, and enjoyable until the moment you put them in your mouth.
+A lot of work goes into the color of these beautifully baked sweets, and you’re sure to enjoy every bite.

 Produced by